Wondering How to Live a Simple Life In America? 5 Great Ways to Simplify!

 If you want to live a simple life in America you are going to be swimming upstream, but it won’t be impossible.
 Simple living is a choice that is well worth the effort for all the benefits you will enjoy!

-By making consistent choices to simplify your life by buying less and appreciating what you have, your life will become simpler.
+By making consistent choices to live a simple life by buying less and appreciating what you have, your life will become simpler.
 The benefits of simple living will help you enjoy a richer and more meaningful life.